Natural-Language-Interfaces-CG/charter/charter-nli.md

  * Milestone 1 (Q4/2016)
    * Requirements for NLI Benchmarks
-   * First test suite including varios datasets as well as benchmark queries
+   * First test suite including various datasets as well as benchmark queries
    * First specification of benchmarking methods

 * Milestone 2 (Q2/2017)
-   * Best practices for publishing natural language interfaces (and modules) on the web to tackle heterogenous machine-interaces
+   * Best practices for publishing natural language interfaces (and modules) on the web to tackle heterogeneous machine-interfaces
    * Second test suite extending datasets and benchmark queries
    * Improved specification of benchmarking methods